AKEric/skinner/README.md

   *  Link to this github repo.
 * **Documentation...**
   * Launch these docs (that you're reading now).
-  * Note, you can override the docs this button launches for your team via:
+  * Note, you can override the docs this button launches for your team via the below code, so as to provide custom docs for this tool, specific for your project/team.
 ```python
 skinWin.App(docsOverride="www.someSite.com/path/to/docs.html")
 ```
-  * To enable custom docs for this tool, specific for your project/team.
 * **‘Auto-Fill’ Subdir :**
   *  If this is populated, this is a subdir(s) that will be appended to the ‘Auto-Fill’ buttons in the Export & Import tabs.
 For example, if in your production, you always save skin weights in a subdir relative to the current scene, this field makes it easy to update the ‘Auto-Fill’ button with that subdir.
 * Print sknr file info…